Morozzzko/Morozzzko.github.io/_drafts/2019-11-16-making-the-most-of-your-result-objects.html.md

 toc: true
 ---

-Result objects are a popular patterns in the Ruby community.
+Result objects is a popular pattern in the Ruby community.
 We use them one way or another:

 * [Interactor](https://github.com/collectiveidea/interactor) uses `context` as a form of result object
 * [dry-transaction](https://dry-rb.org/gems/dry-transaction/0.13/) and [dry-monads](https://dry-rb.org/gems/dry-monads/1.0/) use Result (Either) monad as a result object
 * We store the result in the service/use case/interactor's instance attributes
-* We build our own result objects
+* We build our own result objects in our projects

-In this article, I would try and explain what's a result object, why do we use them and how to make them as useful as possible.
-We will walk through the design and implementation of our own result object using plain Ruby and supercharge it using `yield` and Ruby 2.7's [pattern matching](https://medium.com/cedarcode/ruby-pattern-matching-1e84cab3b44a).
+In this article, I would try and explain what is a result object, why do we use them and how to make them as useful as possible.
+We will walk through the design and implementation of our own result object using plain Ruby.
+As a bonus, we will supercharge it using `yield` and Ruby 2.7's [pattern matching](https://medium.com/cedarcode/ruby-pattern-matching-1e84cab3b44a).

 <!-- excerpt -->